smerchan/smerchan.github.io/_posts/2019-01-01-Machine-Learning-Glossary.md

 [Back to Top](#top)

 ## D<a name="D"></a>
 * **Decision Tree**<a name="DT"></a>: A Decision Tree can be used to visually and explicitly represent decisions and decision making.
 Each non-leaf node in the tree represents a decision based on one of the features in the dataset.
-Leaves of the trees represent the final output after a series of decisions; for classification, output is class membership based on majority vote from node members and for regression, output is the average value of node members.
-The feature used to make decision at each step is chosen such that the [information gain](#IG) is maximized.
+Leaves of the trees represent the final output after a series of decisions; for classification, the output is class membership based on a majority vote from node members and for regression, the output is the average value of node members.
+The feature used to make a decision at each step is chosen such that the [information gain](#IG) is maximized.
   * Also see: [Boosting](#Boosting) \| [Random Forest](#RF)
   * Useful links: [Video Lecture by Patrick Winston](https://www.youtube.com/watch?v=SXBG3RGr_Rc) \| [Blog post on towardsdatascience](https://towardsdatascience.com/decision-trees-in-machine-learning-641b9c4e8052)
 * **Dimensionality Reduction**<a name="DR"></a>: The goal of dimensionality reduction methods is to find a low-dimensional representation of the data that retains as much information as possible.
 This low-dimensional data representation in turn helps in fighting the [Curse of Dimensionality](#COD).